VenexCon/100-days-of-code/log.md

 ...............i need to rebuild reddit........

   Continuing with the freecodce camp, i need to learn about viewports widths and differences to be able to appropriately assign the webpage to mobile, i need to go through and replace PX with EM equivilents and test it on mobile.

+  ## Day 14 12th Febuary 2022

+  I researched how to progress from FCC and looking at reddi it seems that the odin project would be a better move after finishing CSS flrexbox, although I am tempted to continue tpo obtain the certification with FC.